 The Company is a global developer and provider of a vehicle mounted communications platform over advanced mobile networks.
 Customers include cellular operators and their dealers, commercial vehicle technology distributors and fleets of all sizes in Canada, Europe, Australia and the Middle East.
-The Company's "Connected-Vehicle" devices and accessories are specifically designed for professional fleets such as trucks, vans, buses, ambulances, government cars and more.
+The Company's "Connected-Vehicle" devices and various accessories are specifically designed for professional fleets such as trucks, vans, buses, ambulances, government cars and more.
 The Company aims to provide greater mobile connectivity for professional drivers and facilitate replacement of the current in-vehicle, multi device status quo with a single device that incorporates voice, data and fleet management solutions.
-In addition, the Company is also a supplier of cellular amplifiers with sales across North America to major retailers, distributors and cellular dealers.
-Recently the company entered the cellular rugged phone market which well compliments its product portfolio.
+In addition, the Company is also a supplier of cellular amplifiers and various accessories with sales across North America to major retailers, distributors and cellular dealers.
+In Q4 2016 thecompany entered the cellular rugged phone market which compliments its product portfolio.

-The Company's operations have grown its sales from \$3.9 million in 2012 to \$9.9 million in 2015, and \$12.3 million in 2016.
 The Company continues to witness demand for its Truckfone and Voyager devices as the natural replacement for aging devices operating on end of life networks (2G CDMA/GSM/iDEN) within commercial fleets and vehicles.

-The Company had \$258,054 in cash at December 31, 2016, and working capital of \$4,057,828.
-Given these factors, the private placement on March 16, 2017 as well as the bank financing from a Tier 1 Lender in the amount of \$1.275MM, the Company believes that it has access to sufficient capital to expand its sales efforts into North America, where the Company plans to build on its existing track record of partnering with cellular operators and distributors to gain access to the buyers, significantly increase sales and become a dominant player in the industry.
+The Company had \$2,279,222 in cash at March 31, 2017, and working capital of 8,210,225.
+Given these factors, the Company believes that it has access to sufficient capital to expand its sales efforts into North America, where the Company plans to build on its existing track record of partnering with cellular operators and distributors to gain access to the buyers, significantly increase sales and become a dominant player in the industry.